 Obituary | Joseph Spivey Standlee

-Joe is proceeded in death by his son, Jeremy Standlee.
-Joe is survived by his wife, Debra; son, Brian (Julie) Standlee; son Shawn (Thomas Berry) Standlee, and seven grandchildren; Brandon, Morgan, Tyler, Emma, Michael, Ryiah, and Bridget Standlee.
+Joe is preceded in death by his son, Jeremy Standlee.
+Joe is survived by his wife, Debra; son Brian (Julie) Standlee; son Shawn (Thomas Berry) Standlee; and seven grandchildren Brandon, Morgan, Tyler, Emma, Michael, Ryiah, and Bridget Standlee.
 Also surviving are his sisters, Tina Copeland and Melody Coffin.

-Funeral services will be held at 1 pm, Saturday, Feb.
-6, 2021 at Journey Church 3782 N Bank St., Kingman, Arizona 86409.
+Funeral services will be held at 1 p.m., Saturday, Feb.
+6, 2021 at Journey Church 3782 N. Bank St., Kingman, AZ 86409.
 The family will receive friends and relatives 30 minutes prior to services.
 A reception will be held following the services for family and friends.

 - More wet weather in forecast for Kingman